 Reductionism can also lead to biological determinism, a form of social Darwinism that assumes people's biology causes or determines their inferior social, economic, and health status.
 Biological determinism underpins most elitist, racist, and sexist beliefs.
 For example, some people argue that the poor are poor because they are born lazy and stupid.
-Such views have often been used to justify slavery and exploitation of blacks, women, children, and workers; it is a very convenient 'explanation', particularly when those at the top of the social ladder espouse it.
+Such views have often been used to justify slavery and exploitation of indigenous people, women, children, and workers; it is a very convenient 'explanation', particularly when those at the top of the social ladder espouse it.
 When people argue that social or health inequalities are biologically determined, the implication is that little can or should be done to change them.

 A final criticism of the biomedical model is its tendency towards victim-blaming (Ryan 1971) by locating the cause and cure of disease as solely within the individual.
 As Capra states, '[i]nstead of asking why an illness occurs, and trying to remove the conditions that lead to it, medical researchers try to understand the biological mechanisms through which the disease operates, so that they can then interfere with them' (1982, p.
 150).
 Therefore, the individual body becomes the focus of intervention, and health and illness become primarily viewed as individual responsibilities.
-A preoccupation with treating the individual has the potential to legitimate a victim-blaming approach to illness, either in the form of genetic fatalism (your poor health is the result of poor genetics) or as an outcome of poor lifestyle choices.
-By ignoring the social context of health and illness and locating primary responsibility; that is, the need to ensure healthy living and working environments.
+A preoccupation with treating the individual has the potential to legitimate a victim-blaming approach to illness, either in the form of genetic fatalism (your poor health is the result of poor genetics) or as primarily an outcome of poor lifestyle choices.
+By ignoring the social context of health and illness and locating primary responsibility for illness within the individual, there is little acknowledgment of social responsibility; that is, the need to ensure healthy living and working environments.